mlswg/wg-materials/ietf110/mls@ietf110 minutes.md

 Kick stuff off, sync with authors to contribute all in a row.
 Konrad security considerations, Usecase section Brendan looking at.
 Server assist Raphael nod to it.
 Will be a draft out of that.

 Ben: volunteers for parts or just everyone?
-Sean with chair hat: Organically, but with Konrad and Brendan on sections.
-Maybe next interim people get pinned down to look at stuff.
-If anyone volunteers feel free.
+Sean with chair hat on: Benjamin will reach out to Konrad and Brendan to ask for contributions on sections.

 ### Deniability - Sofia Celi